hidea/app_bskylog/README.md

 # bskylog

-This is a tool for saving your Bluesky posts.
+## Overview

+This logged everything you have posted on Bluesky to local storage.

+You can filter and view by keywords, date, and post type.

 ## Getting Started

 Made in Flutter.

-The log of your posts will be saved to the local storage of device.

-We have confirmed that it works on macOS and iPad.
+It works on macOS, Windows and iOS, Android maybe.

+## Operating system

+- macOS 11 (Big Sur) or later
+- Microsoft Windows 10 or later
+- iOS, Android (not sure)